ahmad-tariq/TextFilters/README.md

 		return 0;
 	}

 So..
-If we want to use some filters one after the other we should make it with pattern architecture - output from first filter is input to other filter.
+If we want to use some filters one after the other we should make it with pattern (piped) architecture - output from first filter is input to other filter.